puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

         ]
     }
     ```
-3. In the VS Code terminal, run a syntax check using PDK:
+3. In the VS Code terminal, run a syntax check using Puppet Development Kit (PDK):
     ```
     pdk validate
     ```